-During the mid-19th century, gentlemen’s waistcoats had a tendency to feature luxurious fabrics such as silk brocade or velvet, and at times even decorated with colorful silk embroidery.
-The more elaborate examples were often kept even after they went out of fashion either for their decorative appearance or sometimes for their sentimental value.
+During the mid-19th century, gentlemen’s waistcoats or vests had a tendency to feature luxurious fabrics such as silk brocade or velvet, and at times were even decorated with colorful silk embroidery.
+The more elaborate examples of these Victorian men’s vests were often kept even after they went out of fashion either for their decorative appearance or sometimes for their sentimental value.

-Shown here is a wonderful mid-19th century hand sewn gentleman’s silk ivory damask weave waistcoat.
+Shown below is a wonderful mid-19th century hand sewn gentleman’s silk ivory damask weave waistcoat.
 The four wood buttons are covered with matching fabric.
 There are three front slit pockets.
 There is a back belt with a brass buckle.
 The waistcoat is lined in ivory cotton.

 The 1855 fashion print below features a similar ivory silk Victorian vest with an embroidered edging bordering the front opening.

 If you enjoyed this article, get email updates (it's free!)